chrispwolf/night-tripper-platen/content/chapters/Rules for Play/character-creation.md

 ## 2. Career
 You begin at 18 years old.
-Your Career rank starts at 0.

-Choose a skill group below, and gain a free listed skill of your choice at rank 1.
+Choose a career below, and gain a free listed skill of your choice at rank 1.

 Undergo as many Career Terms as you wish.
 In each term, roll 2d6 and consult the Career Term table, below.
 Your character can gain skills, feel the effects of age, lose luck, or die as indicated.
 If you don't die, add 5 years to your character's age.
 A character dies if their maximum luck falls to 0 or less.

 On any result higher than 3, you will make a skill roll.
-Roll 1d6 and either gain the corresponding skill from your skill group at rank 1, or increase its rank by 1 if you have it already.
+Roll 1d6 and either gain the corresponding skill from your career path at rank 1, or increase its rank by 1 if you have it already.
+On a 6, your character moves to a new, randomly determined career path.
+Roll again on the new path.
+If you roll a 6 again, ignore it and re-roll.
+Roll skills from the new career path in subsequent terms.

 When you gain the weapon skill and a specific weapon category is given in parenthesis, gain that skill at rank 1.
 If none is given, roll for a random weapon category.

 If you gain the weapon skill again you may increase a skill you already have, or roll a random new one.

-Before any term after the first, you may choose to switch to a different skill group.
-You may only do this once, and do not a free skill.

 You may end your career after any term your character survived.
 Continue character creation.